-Disney's operations in Australia include the marketing and distribution of the Disney+ streaming service; production, promotion and distribution of films, television programmes and online digital content; the operation of subscription TV channels; the promotion and licensing of Disney, Marvel, Pixar, Lucasfilm, 20th Century Studios, National Geographic, and other intellectual property to third parties for the production of merchandise and publications; the sourcing and sale of merchandise; the promotion of theme parks, cruises and experiences; the operation of retail shops and ecommerce websites; the production and promotion of live stage shows; and the sale of travel packages.
+TWDCA's operations in Australia include the marketing and distribution of the Disney+ streaming service; production, promotion, marketing, distribution and licensing of film, episodic and online digital content; the operation of subscription TV channels; the promotion and licensing of Disney, Marvel, Pixar, Lucasfilm, 20th Century Studios, National Geographic, and other intellectual property to third parties for the production of merchandise and publications; the sale of merchandise; the promotion and marketing of theme parks and resorts, cruises, and experiences; the operation of retail shops and e-commerce websites; the production and promotion of live stage shows; the sale of travel packages, and the operation of cruise ships.

-The wide range of Disney activities around the world involve numerous and highly varied supply chains as well as a diversity of potential risks associated with possible labour-related abuses in each supply chain.
-Disney sells products directly to consumers around the world through its parks, stores and online.
+The wide range of Disney activities around the world involves numerous and highly varied supply chains as well as potential risks associated with possible labour-related abuses in each supply chain.
+Disney sells products directly to consumers around the world through its parks, cruise ships, stores and online.